showipintbri/showipintbri.github.io/_posts/2020-10-21-network-field-day-23.md

 For me it seems like #NFD23 was months ago even though it has only been a few weeks.

 Network Field Day (NFD) is the networking focussed event organized by Tech Field Day.
 It's one of the many events they put on throughout the year.
-Whether you're into wireless, security, mobility, cloud, AI or even storage(:shrug:) Tech Field Day puts on an event for you.
+Whether you're into wireless, security, mobility, cloud, AI or even storage(:man_shrugging:) Tech Field Day puts on an event for you.
 Check out all their events at [https://techfieldday.com/](https://techfieldday.com/).

 This was my second NFD and the first I've participated in virtually.
 I wasn't sure how this was going to go since my only exposure to NFD was when I attended #NFD22 live in San Jose, California, which was in-person in Feb 2020.